noirofficial/new-noir/doc/init.md

 Copy noird.init to /etc/init.d/noird.
 Test by running `service noird start`.

-Using this script, you can adjust the path and flags to the noird program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/noird.
+Using this script, you can adjust the path and flags to the noird program by setting the noirD and FLAGS environment variables in the file /etc/sysconfig/noird.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS